marlow75/retropic/README.md

 Try all options available.

-* Color distance – how color distance in the RGB cube is measured: euclidean, redmean simple approximation (percepted), picks highest luminance color.
+* Color distance – how color distance in the RGB cube is measured: euclidean, redmean simple approximation (percepted), picking highest luminance color.
+* Dithering - all pictures are dithered using Floyds-Steinberg or Atkinson algorythms.

 ### Commodore C64